 When her parents divorced at age 9, and her mom had to go back to work full-time, Lindsay had to fend for herself in the kitchen.
 Although culinary expertise was not her strength, she loved to cook… and REALLY loved to eat.
 As a teenager, Lindsay loved to try new and exotic foods like rabbit, lamb, Indian food, and sushi – although she really preferred to eat burgers & fries, pasta & bread, pizza & ice cream!
 Health and nutrition was never a focal point in Lindsay’s early life.
 When she was in college, her health started to fail.
 After many tests and doctors’ visits, she found out that her cholesterol was high, she had raging IBS, and many other digestive and hormone-related issues.

 Lindsay was born with a drive to work hard, and take care of others, and so she couldn’t let her health get in the way of her passion and dreams.
-She had worked most of her life, starting as a model at age 5, and then babysitter, stylist and model at age 12.
+She had worked most of her life, starting as a model at age 5, and then babysitter, and magazine stylist all before age 12.
 When she was 16 she got a job at a brand new store in SoHo (Anthropolgie).
 For years Lindsay worked in retail, wholesale, event planning and fundraising.
 In 2001, Lindsay got her first job working in digital media.
-She worked her way up to a manager within 6 months, and a year later (at age 21) co-founded a media company.
+She worked her way up to a manager within 6 months, and a year later (at age 21) co-founded a digital media company.

 While she was building her first business, she always remained very focused on helping others.
 She felt her life had greater purpose, and so in 2006 she launched the first social network for professional women called The Femme Network.
 With over 5,000 members, The Femme Network was a community of women who wanted to help each other be the best they could be.
 Because of her work with women in The Femme Network, Lindsay was featured in the NY Times, on CBS news, was one of 4 female entrepreneurs featured in an international ad campaign for Naturalizer in Self Magazine, and was a TOP entrepreneur under 30 in Crains NY.
 Lindsay was married in 2007… and life was great!
 But after the 2008 financial crisis, she could no longer sustain the business, so she scaled back The Femme Network and went back to work in digital media & advertising technology.